-As a resident at Mercy Medical Center in Canton, Ohio, you will be involved in direct patient care and daily rounds as applicable to monthly rotation.
+As a resident at Cleveland Clinic Mercy Hospital in Canton, Ohio, you will be involved in direct patient care and daily rounds as applicable to your monthly rotation.
 You will also be responsible for the safe, effective and economical use of medications in individual patients through the application of specialized skills, knowledge and functions, taking into account patient specific and age-related needs

 In addition, you will be exposed to the management of a pharmacy department and gain insight into the responsibility of accepting leadership and making a contribution back to the profession of pharmacy.

-While working under the supervision of a licensed pharmacist and/or other licensed preceptor, you should:
+While working under the supervision of a licensed pharmacist and/or other licensed preceptor, you will: